-Plan a field trip with your class to the museum.
-We provide pre-visit and post-visit materials for you to use in the classroom.
+Plan a field trip with your class to the Museum.
+For some lessons, we provide pre-visit and post-visit materials for you to use in the classroom.

 Cost: Onsite programs are $5 per student, with a minimum charge of $60.
-One adult per children is required, additional adults are $5 per person.
+One adult per 10 children is required; additional adults are $10 per person.

 Payment is due the day of your visit.
-Scholarships are available to qualifying groups thanks to the generosity of corporate, foundation and individual sponsors.
+Scholarships are available to qualifying groups thanks to the generosity of the corporate, foundation, and individual sponsors.
 Please contact the Education Department for eligibility and availability information.

 Education program scholarships are generously funded by the Swedish Council of America.

 Participate in a Swedish holiday tradition – the Lucia festival.
 Lucia, the saint of light, has long been honored on December 13th, the longest night of the year.
 Children will learn the legend of Lucia, explore Swedish Christmas traditions, and experience the magic of a traditional Lucia procession.
 Don’t forget your camera!

 Celebrate holidays the Swedish way!
 Even though we may celebrate some of the same holidays in the United States, Swedes have many unique traditions.
 From Midsommarfest, to Easter, to the Lucia festival before Christmas, children will participate in and discover how Swedish holidays differ from our own.